-I have a personal outlook on life—a law, if you will—that says I will have as many adventures as possible.
+I have a personal outlook on life – a law if you will – that says I will have as many adventures as possible.
 It might be a 5-minute adventure that sees me popping into a wee art exhibit on the way to the dentist.
 Or maybe it’s a long weekend to somewhere fantastic or a long-term move to a foreign land.
-Whilst long weekends away and moves to foreign lands can’t happen on a regular basis, mini-adventures can!
+Whilst long weekends away and moves to foreign lands can’t happen regularly, mini-adventures can!

 And as the law of adventure has it, today’s main adventure was a trip to North Berwick to climb The Law.
 (Get it?
 Law of adventure; The Law?
 Sorry, but I do make myself laugh!)

 The first time I walked up The Law was on my 42nd birthday.
 This time, the weather was a bit nicer and a lot less windy!
 (Though still a bit windy at the top.)
 Also!
 Also!
 There were ponies this time!
 Yes, there is a group of semi-feral Exmoor ponies living on the hill as part of a conservation grazing project.